 Your company’s brand is everything you represent—from the products and services you sell to your core values, mission, and culture.
 In short, your brand is your pact to your customers.
 And if you want to acquire and retain loyal customers, you must be true to that pact.

 Let’s begin by understanding the impact of brand equity.

 Brand equity is the differential impact that knowing the name of a brand has on customer reaction to that brand.
 It is the value of that brand’s name and reputation.
 The central question becomes, “What value does the name carry with it?“

 The idea of brand equity is important because it allows companies to charge more for products with the same functional attributes as lesser-known brands.
 People often pay more for a product because it has a higher perceived value.
 Therefore, branding is an intangible asset that can benefit a company significantly.

-Brand equity can take many years to build, but it can be quickly destroyed by poor customer service, a tarnished reputation, or negative word-of-mouth.
+Brand equity can take many years to build, but poor customer service, a tarnished reputation, or negative word-of-mouth can quickly destroy it.
 In a competitive marketplace, protecting and enhancing brand equity should be a top priority for any business.

 The Importance of a Brand

 A brand is a sum of who you are, what you do, and how you do it.
 The worth of a strong brand cannot be overstated.
 It’s the reason customers choose you over your competitors.

 Here are four good things branding does for you:

 Branding makes customers feel like they can trust you.
 They know what to expect from your products and services and can count on you to deliver.
 Brands can generate the same level of brain activity as loved ones.